1. What does self-care mean to me? How can I practise self-care in everyday life?

 If, however, we are brave enough to look at ourselves objectively, with compassion, the power is ours to transform into the person we want to be.

 We can start this process by being honest with ourselves, listing in our journal the behaviours and traits we are less fond of.
-In my Survivor’s Guide to Shadow Work, I go into this process in detail and suggest methods to get to know your shadow side.
+Here are some methods to get to know your shadow.

 Have you ever stopped to wonder what love feels like?
 A lot of us who are survivors have a twisted idea of love, formed by our childhood or traumatic experiences.